Alaska woman sentenced to probation for animal cruelty

-The Fairbanks Daily News-Miner reports 49-year-old April Gutierrez will not be allowed to any animals or be around them without supervision following the incident two years ago.
+April Gutierrez, 49, will not be allowed to any animals or be around them without supervision following the incident two years ago, Fairbanks Daily News-Miner reported.

 Charging documents say Gutierrez did not seek help for her dog after it was hit by a car until the animal began to chew off its left hind foot.

-The veterinary staff that treated the dog say there were maggots on the injured leg and bones and tendons were exposed.
+The veterinary staff that treated the dog said there were maggots on the injured leg and bones and tendons were exposed.
 The dog lost her puppies and leg.

 According to report, the dog was adopted by a new family and is doing better.